sritchie73/NetRep/vignettes/NetRep.md

 investigated further.

 Module homogeneity can be investigated through plotting their network topology in both datasets (see next section).
-The smaller the module, the more likely it is to be homogenous.
+In our experience, the smaller the module, the more likely it is to be topologically homogenous.

 #### Small network modules